Lincoln Water Quality at a Glance

 Disinfection Byproducts

-Source: Formed when disinfectants like chloramine react with naturally occurring organic matter in water; may be more prevalent during warmer months
+Source: Formed when chloramine reacts with naturally occurring organic matter in source water; levels can be higher during warmer months when organic content rises.

-Health Effects: Long-term exposure to elevated levels may increase risk of certain health issues and potentially affect liver, kidney, and central nervous system
+Health Effects: Long-term exposure at elevated levels is associated with increased risk of certain cancers, and may affect liver, kidney, and central nervous system function.
+Independent health guidelines are more stringent than EPA legal limits.

 Arsenic

-Source: Naturally occurring in soil and bedrock in parts of Nebraska; can enter groundwater through natural erosion
+Source: Naturally occurring in soil and bedrock across parts of Nebraska; enters groundwater through geological erosion rather than industrial contamination.

 Please read – our information